Survey & Feedback

 - Extremely important

-Assess how often they use certain services to perhaps discontinue the ones they don’t care about
+Assess how often they use certain services to discontinue perhaps the ones they don’t care about

-Example 1: How often do you use our chatbot to troubleshoot?
+Example: How often do you use our chatbot to troubleshoot?

 - Never